CMPLXapps/The-Complex-Calculator/README.md

 Or use the web client: https://tcc-web-client.cmplx.repl.run

-All credits go to me, CMPLX, and the folks at the Python Software Foundation for ultimately facilitating my passion.
+All credits go to me, CMPLX, and everyone at the Python Software Foundation for ultimately facilitating my passion.

 And you, the community.